Overview of CBSE Board

 The Indian Certificate of Secondary Education (ICSE) was formed per the 1986 Education Policy guidelines.
 The ICSE board was set up so that exams could be given in a general education curriculum using English as the language of instruction and examination.

 The ICSE is an English-language examination.
 As a result, all courses (with the exception of Indian and foreign languages) are taught in English.
-The ICSE board is well-recognised and supports students who want to pursue further education overseas.
+The ICSE board is well-recognized and supports students who want to pursue further education overseas.

 The Higher School Certificate from the University of Scotland is recognized equally with ICSE by the UK’s national admissions and accreditation body, UCAS (Universities and College Admission Services).
 ICSE has been known for a long time as one of the best educational boards in the world because of its challenging curriculum, strict rules for how tests are graded, and progressive assessment and promotion standards.